-Direct subsidized loans, direct unsubsidized loans, subsidized federal Stafford loans, and unsubsidized federal Stafford loans have a sixmonth grace period.
+Direct subsidized loans and direct unsubsidized loans have a six-month grace period.
 You must begin repaying PLUS loans when they are fully disbursed.

 Be sure you know who your lenders are.
-Loans may be transferred to new loan servicers, for example.
+Your loans may be transferred to a new loan servicer, for example.
 You should be notified of any changes, but if not, contact the original provider.
 You can visit studentaid.gov to check the status of your financial aid and studentaid.gov/h/manage-loans for federal student loan payment information and to identify your loan servicer.

 Federal student loans are assigned to loan servicers.
 These servicers provide assistance to clients for free.
 Some companies may offer to help you for a fee, but you should not need to pay anyone for help with federal student loans.
-Find contact information for your servicer through the Department of Education (studentaid.gov/manageloans/repayment/servicers).
+You can find contact information for your servicer through the Department of Education at studentaid.gov/manageloans/repayment/servicers, additional contact information is provided on the next page.

-★If you sign up for automatic monthly payments of federal student loans, you may get an interest rate reduction upon enrollment.
+★ If you sign up for automatic monthly payments of federal student loans, you may get an interest rate reduction upon enrollment.